jenkinsci/crowd2-plugin/README.md

 ## Requirements

-The current version of the plugin is tested against `Crowd 3.7`, with `Jenkins 2.361.4`.
+The current version of the plugin is tested against `Crowd 3.7` and `Crowd 5.1`, with `Jenkins 2.361.4`.
 This plugin uses Crowd REST APIs for connecting to the Crowd and therefore requires Crowd \>= 2.1 (see [Crowd REST API docs](http://developer.atlassian.com/display/CROWDDEV/Crowd+REST+APIs)).
 If you have an older Crowd server, use the older “Crowd Plugin” instead.

 ## License